gustavosbarreto/gustavosbarreto/README.md

 # About Me

-I have over 15 years of experience as a software engineer in a company with a focus on Linux and related open-source technologies so I have worked with many programming languages and technologies from low-level to domain-specific ones, such as C/C++, Golang, Node.js, Ruby, Python and Groovy from Jenkins CI.
+With over 15 years of experience as a software engineer, I specialize in Linux and related open-source technologies.

-I'm passionate about clean code, coding standards, design patterns and software design principles (SOLID, KISS, DRY).

-I have strong Linux architecture knowledge which was acquired while working with Embedded Linux so I'm good to debugging, reverse engineering, investigating and solving problems regardless of the underlying software stack.
+Throughout my career, I've worked with a diverse array of programming languages and technologies.
+I have strong Linux architecture knowledge, acquired while working with Embedded Linux, which makes me proficient in debugging, reverse engineering, investigating, and solving problems regardless of the underlying software stack.

-- 🔭 I’m currently working on [ShellHub](https://github.com/shellhub-io/shellhub)
+- 🔭 Currently leading the [ShellHub](https://github.com/shellhub-io/shellhub) project
-- 👯 I’m looking to collaborate on **anything free and open source**
+- 👯 Open to collaborating on any free and open source projects
-- 💬 Ask me about `Linux`, `C/C++`, `Qt/QML`, `Golang`, `Node.js`, `RubyOnRails` and `Docker`
+- 💬 Feel free to ask me about Linux, `C/C++`, `Qt/QML`, `Golang`, `Node.js`, `Ruby on Rails`, `Vue` and `Docker`
-- 📫 How to reach me **gustavosbarreto@gmail.com**
+- 📫 Reach me at **gustavosbarreto@gmail.com**

 <details>
   <summary>:book: Read more</summary>